flaskevann/MyS3/README.md

 Read the rest of the pitch at <code>Docs/WhyUseMyS3.pdf</code>

+For downloaded content like music, software, etc. you don't need MyS3 and encryption.
+You can just sync your folder to your bucket using the AWS CLI.

 ## What

 MyS3 is a tool that makes is possible to encrypt file data on the fly and upload to Simple Storage Service (S3), which is part of Amazon Web Services (AWS).